PRK laser eye surgery: How it differs from LASIK

-Immediately After.
 You will be asked to rest for a short period after your surgery, after which you can return home (someone else must drive you).

-As with any other surgery, it is imperative that you follow your doctor's instructions to help ensure optimum results.
+As with any other surgery, it's very important that you follow your doctor's instructions to help ensure optimum results.
 You will need to attend frequent follow-up appointments with your doctor over the next several weeks to monitor the healing process.

 PRK recovery takes longer than recovery from LASIK surgery.
 It may be days or a couple of weeks before your eyesight improves, and even longer for your vision to stabilize completely.

-Long-Term Results of PRK
+Long-term results of PRK

 Outcomes of PRK and LASIK are very similar.
 Most people achieve 20/20 vision after the procedure, and nearly all patients achieve 20/40 visual acuity or better.